 - Protein: Bacon, sausage, Canadian bacon, turkey bacon, and ham are all delicious options.

 - Egg: Scrambled or over-easy fried eggs are the best options, and whole eggs taste best (in my opinion).
-You can boost the protein by adding egg whites, or just use only egg whites if you prefer.
-Keep reading for how to cook an egg using a round mold so it stays in your sandwich!
+You can boost the protein by adding egg whites, or use only egg whites if you prefer.

-Bread: I went with English muffins because that’s what I had, but the options are endless.
-Croissants, tortillas, bagels, maybe even an egg white wrap for the low-carb folks.
+- Bread: I went with English muffins because that’s what I had, but the options are endless.
+Croissants, tortillas, bagels, biscuits, rolls, toasted sourdough bread, or egg white wraps are all great choices.

 Leave a Comment